OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/write_a_custom_component.md

 ### Define your component

-You an register a component to the `tm_entity_create_component_i` in your plugin load function.
+You can register a component to the `tm_entity_create_component_i` in your plugin load function.
 This interface expects a function pointer to a create component function of the signature: `void tm_entity_create_component_i(struct tm_entity_context_o *ctx)`.

 The Engine will call this function whenever it creates a new Entity Context to populate the context with all the known components.
 It usually happens at the beginning of the Simulation.

 Within this function, you can define your component and register it to the context.
-The `tm_entity_api` provides a function `tm_entity_api.register_component()` which expects the current context and a instance of the `tm_component_i`.
+The `tm_entity_api` provides a function `tm_entity_api.register_component()` which expects the current context and an instance of the `tm_component_i`.
 We define one in our function and give it the needed information:

 - A name should be the same as the Truth Type
 - The size of the component struct